ada-abdul-sumair/todo-application/README.md

 ```

 ## <ins>CI Pipeline</ins> SUMAIR

+### Trunk based development
+Trunk-based development practices have been utilised throughout the development of this project.
+It is a version control management practice where developers merge small, frequent updates to a core “trunk” or main branch.
+It streamlines merging and integration phases, enabling CI/CD and increasing software delivery and organizational performance.

 ### _GitHub Actions_

 GitHub Actions are workflows defined in code, stored alongside the code in a repository.
 GitHub Actions automate the SDLC, from building and testing to deploying.
 They are triggered by events, and executed in GitHub-hosted runners, allowing easy integration with GitHub repositories.
 Likewise, they sit directly in the GitHub Pipeline, dictating what can be merged into the codebase, based on their outcomes.